-Scheduled payments of interest or principal on the Equipment Notes are herein referred to as "Scheduled Payments", and April 7 and October 7 of each year, commencing on April 7, 2018, until the final expected Regular Distribution Date are herein referred to as "Regular Distribution Dates".
+Scheduled payments of interest or principal on the Equipment Notes are herein referred to as "Scheduled Payments", and January 7 and July 7 of each year, commencing, in the case of the Series B Equipment Notes, on July 7, 2018, until the final expected Regular Distribution Date are herein referred to as "Regular Distribution Dates".
 See "Description of the Equipment Notes-Principal and Interest Payments".
-The "Final Maturity Date" for the Class AA Certificates is April 7, 2030, for the Class B Certificates is April 7, 2027.
+The "Final Maturity Date" for the Class AA Certificates is January 7, 2030, for the Class A Certificates is January 7, 2030, and for the Class B Certificates is July 7, 2027.